PER22/the-howling-infinite/README.md

 # The-Howling-Infinite.com
 The-Howling-Infinite.com is a recent project I was commissioned to create by a retired clinical psychologist with 30+ years of experience.
 Since retiring in 2020, my client has been creating a screenplay about Lee Harvey Oswald, his underlying psychology, his childhood, and the experiences that led up to him assassinating JFK.
 The name is a reference to a quote from *Moby Dick*.

-I handled the project from start to finish, doing everything from wireframing, API/backend development, frontend development, styling, testing, domain and DNS management, hosting, and deploying.
+I handled the project solo, from start to finish.
+My actions taken include gathering requirements from the client, wireframing, API/backend development, frontend development, styling, testing, domain and DNS management, hosting, and deploying.

 # Project Constraints